OpenTechSchool-Brussels/generative-art-with-processing/Particle-system.markdown

   p1.y = p2.y + p3.y;

   // Method.
 Using them.
-  float distance = p3.mag(); // Return the mag of the PVector, its lenght p1.random2D(); // Set p1 as a random 2D vector with a unitary lenght (p3.mag() == 0)
+  p1.set(42, 42); // Setting both values at the same time float distance = p3.mag(); // Return the mag of the PVector, its lenght p1.random2D(); // Set p1 as a random 2D vector with a unitary lenght (p3.mag() == 0)